Community Involvement Hours

 The purpose of the community involvement requirement is to encourage students to develop awareness and understanding of civic responsibility and of the role they can play and the contributions they can make in supporting and strengthening their communities.

-NOTE: Effective July 1, 2011, students are able to start accumulating community involvement hours in the summer before they enter grade 9.
+NOTE: Students are able to start accumulating community involvement hours in the summer before they enter grade 9.

 NEW: Community Involvement Hours must be completed and submitted to Student Services/Guidance by May 1st of your graduating year.

 To assist students, parents and sponsors with the Community Involvement Requirement, the Upper Grand District School Board has compiled information about frequently asked questions.

 The eligible and ineligible activities mandated by the government and decided upon by the board for the 2020 – 2021 school year can be found here https://www.ugdsb.ca/cddhs/wp-content/uploads/sites/64/2020/10/2020-2021-Eligible-Activities.pdf.
 Prior to completing a volunteer activity, make sure it is eligible to be counted toward community involvement hours.

 Each student maintains a record of the Community Involvement activity, ensuring that the Community Involvement Activity Notification and Completion form https://www.ugdsb.ca/cddhs/wp-content/uploads/sites/64/2020/10/2021-Community-Involvement-Activity-Notification-And-Completion-Revised.pdf (PDF) is correct and signed by a parent/guardian, and the Community Sponsor(s).
 Extra copies of this form can be found in the file folder at the front desk in Guidance.

 Once a student has completed a volunteer activity, complete the form (above) and hand into Guidance.
 Optional: Record volunteer experience in My Blueprint.